gotzl/gps-tracker/README.md

 ### Planned
 * navigation via touchscreen through a menu to allow
 	* loading a specific reference from SD
-	* loading a predifine start/finish line location
+	* loading a predefined start/finish line location (associated to a certain track 'track')
 	* setting up the WiFi connection
 * record analog inputs (ie for break/gas pedal)
 * get a proper GPS antenna